xeroxzen/100DaysOfCode/README.md

 Covered JavaScript, it was more of a recap really, once I got my text editor fired up it all came back to me.
 I covered the JS fundamentals i.e 1) Data Types 2) Variables 3) arrays 4) if statements.Nerd face. #100DaysOfCode

 ### Day 3
 Covered JavaScript functions and conditionals.
 Covered a number of functions including built-in functions and user-defined #100DaysOfCode

+### Day 4
+Let's hack